-- 2.10 OTC Clear's management consists of the employees, executives and staff within the HKEX Group who have the function of designing, implementing and administering the Clearing Rules and Clearing Procedures and managing OTC Clear and its clearing services.
-OTC Clear's day-to-day operations are managed by the Clearing Operations Department, Clearing Risk Management Department and Group Credit & Quantitative Analysis Department.
-OTC & FIC Business Development Department is responsible for planning, development and governance of OTC Clear.
-The Head of Clearing of the HKEX Group is the Chief Executive of OTC Clear.
+- OTC Clear's management consists of the employees, executives and staff within the HKEX Group who have the function of designing, implementing and administering the Clearing Rules and Clearing Procedures and managing OTC Clear and its clearing services.
+OTC Clear's day-to-day operations are managed by the Clearing & Depository Department, Clearing Risk Management Department and Group Risk Management Department.
+FIC Product Development Department is responsible for planning, development and supporting the governance bodies of OTC Clear.
 The senior management is responsible to and take their directions from the OTC Clear Board.
 The OTC Clear senior management team is responsible, among others, for making recommendations to, and implementing decisions of the OTC Clear Board, managing the operation of the company's business, ensuring OTC Clear's activities are consistent with its objectives and risk tolerance, and that internal control and risk management procedures are properly designed and executed. - 2.11 The OTC Clear senior management is responsible for the effectiveness and efficiency of OTC Clear's internal control, risk management and corporate governance processes and its operations and organisational structures.
-HKEX Internal Audit Department, as the third line of defence and independent assurance function, performs periodic reviews of the effectiveness and efficiency of the abovementioned areas.
-It reports audit findings to the OTC Clear Board, OTC Clear senior management and to the HKEX Audit Committee and the Chief Executive of HKEX.
+The HKEX Internal Audit Department, as the third line of defense and independent assurance function, performs periodic reviews of the effectiveness and efficiency of the abovementioned areas.
+It reports audit findings to the OTC Clear Board, OTC Clear senior management and to the HKEX Audit Committee and the Chief Executive Officer of HKEX.